guhjy/2015ori-1/materials/study_02/overview.md

 ### Benefits

-You will receive 100 euro's at the end of the face-to-face interview, with a potential additional 100 euro's if your fabricated results are one of the three that are hardest to detect (out of 20).
+You will receive 100 euros at the end of the face-to-face interview, with a potential additional 100 euros if your fabricated results are one of the three that are hardest to detect (out of 20).

 Your participation will help us investigate the performance of statistical methods to detect fabricated data.
 We focus on studying whether fabricated data can be detected in a valid manner (e.g., the power and the false positive rate), where the goal is to become better informed about the validity of these methods and whether these methods are valuable to apply in practice.